"I Transferred 90 Credits – Letting Me Finish My Bachelor’s in a Year."

 If you want to earn your bachelor's degree at SNHU, you'll need a total of 120 credits.
 And 90 of those can be transferred in.

-By transferring in the maximum number of credits toward your bachelor's, you could save over $28,000!
+By transferring in the maximum number of credits toward your bachelor's, you could save almost $30,000!
 That's 75% of the cost of your degree right there!

 Fill out a 5-minute application today to get started on your free transfer credit evaluation at SNHU.